 We invite all those interested to mark their calendars, and encourage graduate and undergraduate student researchers to consider giving an oral or a poster presentation.
 ECMSS is a great opportunity for students to gain experience presenting and discussing their work in a friendly, low-stress academic environment.

-The deadline for submitting presentation abstracts is March 20, 2015.
+The deadline for submitting presentation abstracts has been extended to March 31, 2015.
 There will not be a limit placed on the number of poster presentations; however, due to the limited availability of time slots for oral presentations, students interested in giving an oral presentation are highly encouraged to have abstracts prepared for submission as early as mid-February.
 Oral presentation slots will be awarded in the order that the abstracts are received until all slots are filled.
 All abstract submissions will be made electronically through the ECMSS website, which is currently being updated for the 2015 event.

 Preparations for the 2015 ECMSS are now underway, and we are hoping you will plan to join us April 24-25.
 This is a great opportunity to interact with students and faculty members from a wide range of environmentally-related disciplines, as well as to learn about important research being conducted by environmental scientists and engineers in our region.